StackVista/stackstate-docs/configure/logging/enable-logging.md

 ### Propagation function instance ID

-The ID for an instance of a propagation functioncan be found in the StackState UI.
+The ID for an instance of a propagation functioncan be found in the Rancher Observability UI.
 For details on how to do this, see the instructions for [retrieving a check function instance ID](#check-function-instance-id).

 ### View health state configuration function instance ID

-The ID for an instance of a view health state configuration function can be found using the StackState CLI.
+The ID for an instance of a view health state configuration function can be found using the Rancher Observability CLI.

-* Run the two StackState CLI commands below:
+* Run the two Rancher Observability CLI commands below:
-  1. To return the IDs of all StackState views.
+  1. To return the IDs of all Rancher Observability views.
   2. To retrieve the JSON for a specific view ID.
 * Use the `viewHealthStateConfiguration` ID from the retrieved view JSON to [enable logging](enable-logging.md#set-the-logging-level-for-a-function-instance) for this instance of the view health state configuration function.
 In the example below, this would be `39710412772194`.